-Hreflang Implementation: The 8 Biggest Misconceptions
+Hreflang Implementation: The 10 Biggest SEO Misconceptions

-As previously reported from SEMrush’s research, 75 percent of hreflang implementations had serious errors with their implementation.

-More than half had some sort of problem with the code implantation most due to lack of understanding of hreflang fundamentals.

-I have spoken with a number of site owners that were confused by implied and literal statements, in the somewhat dated support guidance from Google and interpretations of them by popular SEO bloggers.
+Site owners are confused by implied and literal statements in the somewhat dated support guidance from Google and interpretations of them by popular SEO bloggers.

-In this article, I will attempt to explain some of these misconceptions that need clarification and hopefully will not create more confusion.
+So in this article, I will attempt to explain some of these misconceptions that need clarification – and hopefully, will not confuse things even more.

-Misconception 1: We Only Need Hreflang on the Home Page of the Site
+Misconception 1: We Only Need Hreflang On The Home Page Of The Site

-This is not very common, but a few sites have only used hreflang tags on their home pages.

-Unfortunately, Google’s sample code only shows the home page version of a URL resulting in some interpreting that to mean you only need them on home pages.
+More and more sites have only implemented hreflang for their home pages, in many cases due to using multiple CMSs to manage their sites.
+However, this makes cross-tagging impossible.

-In one case, the SEO pro implementing it only on the home page told me that “Google is smart enough to figure it out – we just need to give them the template and they will understand.”
+In one case, the SEO pro implementing it only on the home page told me that, “Google is smart enough to figure it out – we just need to give them the template and they will understand.”

-Unfortunately for the client Google did not understand it and was showing the incorrect page in local markets.
+Unfortunately for the client, Google did not understand it and was showing the incorrect page in local markets.

 Clarification

-The hreflang element must be added to any and all pages that have an alternate version or included in an xml site map and not just home pages.
+The hreflang element must be added to any and all pages that have an alternate language version or included in an XML sitemap and not just home pages.

-Misconception 2: We Only Need Hreflang on Dot-Com Domains
+Misconception 2: We Only Need Hreflang On Dot-Com Domains

-I have heard this excuse from dev teams that cannot develop a solution to map pages across different top-level domains.
+I have heard this excuse from development teams that cannot develop a solution to map pages across different top-level domains.

 They assume since they use ccTLDs like .co.uk, the search engine should understand what country they are targeting.
-(For more on ccTLDs and their benefits check out Eli Schwartz’s excellent SEJ article.)
+(Check out Eli Schwartz’s excellent article on ccTLDs and their benefits for more.)

-Unfortunately, search engines interpretation of ccTLDs are not perfect, and I recommend doing a test to make sure it is understood and that no other local sites are ranking in the market.
+Unfortunately, search engines’ interpretation of ccTLDs is not perfect, and in markets like Switzerland and Belgium that have multiple languages, Google may show any of the different language variations.

-If it is working, then great!
-But if other market pages are ranking, then you should make the case to implement on all domains.

 Clarification

+I recommend doing a test to make sure it is understood and that no other local sites are ranking in the market.

+If it is working great but other market pages are incorrectly ranking, then you should make the case to implement it on all domains.

-It is strongly recommended that you use the hreflang element for any page that has an alternate no matter what domain it is on.
+Use the hreflang element for any page that has an alternate, no matter what domain it is on.
+While ccTLDs are a strong geolocation signal, they do not indicate language making ccTLD and hreflang the perfect combination to remove ambiguity.

-This is actually one of the best reasons to manage your hreflang elements with XML sitemaps.
+This is actually one of the best reasons to manage your hreflang elements with XML site maps.
 Enterprise hreflang XML tools can map the URLs no matter what domain they are on.

-You can also host the XML sitemaps for all of the different sites in the same location.
+You can also host the XML site maps for all of the different sites in the same location.
 This makes maintaining them much easier.

-Misconception 3: The X-Default Can Only Be Used on the Home Page with a Country Selector
+Misconception 3: The X-Default Can Only Be Used On The Home Page With A Country Selector

 A few SEO pros have written that the x-default is only to be used when you have a home page that has a country selector and should only be used on this page.
 This is only partially true.